Makopo/sublime-text-lsl/README.md

 ## About Keyword Database

 This bundle uses [kwdb](https://code.google.com/p/kwdb/) as the source of LSL/OSSL funcion/event/constant names.
 The LSL/OSSL keywords in .tmLanguage and .sublime-completions are automatically generated from kwdb.xml in kwdb.
+I have the automation tool in [another project(kwdb_to_sublime)](https://github.com/Makopo/kwdb_to_sublime).
 Thus, if you find any flaw in the keyword, please firstly search for the keyword you want to use in [kwdb.xml](https://code.google.com/p/kwdb/source/browse/database/kwdb.xml).
 Then compare kwdb version at the top of this readme with that in kwdb.xml.
 If you find mine is way behind of kwdb.xml, please be patient or poke me @makopo in Twitter or send an inworld IM to Mako Nozaki.